 What are the key components of patient education for hyperglycemia?

 Teaching patients about blood glucose testing is crucial.
 They should learn how to use glucometers.
-Lifestyle changes like balanced nutrition and exercise are also important.
+Lifestyle changes, such as balanced nutrition and regular exercise, are also important.

 Teach them about medication, including insulin and oral hypoglycemic agents.
 This helps them manage their condition better.